-(9VAC5-50-30 F and 9VAC5-80-1180)
+(9VAC5-50-30 F and 9VAC5-80-1180) [7/16/24]

-17. Emission Testing/Visible Emissions Evaluation - Upon request by the DEQ, the permittee shall conduct stack tests and/or VEEs of the emergency diesel engine gen-sets (Ref.
+- 18. Stack Tests/Visible Emissions Evaluations (VEE) Upon request by the DEQ, the permittee shall conduct performance testing and/or VEEs of the emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 35) to demonstrate compliance with the emission limits contained in this permit.
-The details of the tests shall be arranged with the Regional Air Compliance Manager of the DEQ's NRO.

-(9VAC5-80-1200 and 9VAC5-50-30 G)
+EG-238 through EG-252) to demonstrate compliance with the emission limits contained in this permit.
+The details of the tests shall be arranged with the Air Compliance Manager of the DEQ NRO.
+(9VAC5-80-1200 and 9VAC5-50-30 G) [7/16/24] - 19.
+Testing/Monitoring Ports The emergency diesel engine gen-sets (Ref.
+Nos.
+EG-238 through EG-252) shall be constructed so as to allow for emissions testing upon reasonable notice at any times, using appropriate methods.
+Sampling ports shall be provided when requested at the appropriate locations in accordance with EPA Reference Method 1 (reference 40 CFR Part 60, Appendix A).
+In addition, safe sampling platforms and access shall be provided.